The best places to live in Seattle

 North Seattle

-The University District, or the U-District as it is popularly known, surrounds the University of Washington in North Seattle.
-This area has a diverse mix of urban shopping areas, historic architecture, excellent cafes and theatres.
-Because of the U-District's large student population, there are lots of big houses with multiple bedrooms that are rented out to students.
-Expats looking for budget accommodation and house-shares will find plenty of these here.
+The University District, or the U District as it is popularly known, surrounds the University of Washington.
+This area features urban shopping areas alongside historic architecture, excellent cafés and theatres.
+As a result of the U District’s large student population, there are many big houses with multiple bedrooms that are rented out to students.
+Newcomers looking for budget accommodation and houseshares will find plenty of options here.

-Those who enjoy outdoor pursuits will love living in North Seattle.
-Residents often kayak on Lake Union, cycle on the Burke-Gilman Trail or catch a football game at Husky Stadium.
+If you enjoy outdoor pursuits, you’ll love living in North Seattle.
+Residents often walk or run around Green Lake, kayak on Lake Union, cycle on the Burke Gilman Trail, or catch a football game at Husky Stadium.

 South Seattle

 Recommended residential areas in South Seattle include Columbia City, Mount Baker and Seward Park.
-These neighbourhoods are diverse and those who decide to live in one of these areas will likely find that several of their neighbours are expats too.
+These neighbourhoods are famously diverse, and if you decide to live here, you will likely find a welcoming, international community.

 West Seattle